USEPA/flowsa/flowsa/data/process_adjustments/README.md

 # Process Adjustments
 Process adjustments allow for adjustments to the `SectorProducedBy` field for data obtained from stewicombo.
-Records that are from the `source_naics` AND the `source_process` are reassigned to the `target_naics` indicated in the process adjustment file.
+Records that are from the `source_sectors` AND the `source_process` are reassigned to the `target_sectors` indicated in the process adjustment file.

 Adjustments are indicated by identifying one or more named files in the